wuvt/archive-to-ia/README.md

 # archive-to-ia

-A simple Flask application that uses the S3 API to stream uploads from a file server to the Internet Archive.
+A simple Flask application that uploads directly from our storage server to the Internet Archive using their API.

 ## Configuration
 You'll want something like this: